brbxai/recommand-peppol/README.md

 RESTful, well-documented, and open-source.
 Connect your app to Peppol in minutes and stay in control of your invoicing.

+**Why?**
+We truly believe that invoicing is a core part of any business and shouldn't be left to the big players.
+You should be in total control of your business' data and operations.
+Before Peppol, invoicing was easy and accessible, it could be integrated into any software, we want to keep it that way.

 ## Features